linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/index.md

 **GeoNode Improvement Proposals (GNIPs)** represent major development efforts that introduce significant new features to the platform.
 These proposals are carefully discussed and shaped with community input to guide GeoNode’s evolution.

-Future enhancements and key initiatives are tracked through GNIPs, which are openly documented and actively discussed in the [GeoNode Wiki](https://github.com/GeoNode/geonode/wiki/GeoNode-Improvement-Proposals) and the [developer mailing list](http://lists.osgeo.org/pipermail/geonode-devel/).
+Future enhancements and key initiatives are tracked through GNIPs, which are openly documented and actively discussed in the [GeoNode Wiki](https://github.com/GeoNode/geonode/wiki/GeoNode-Improvement-Proposals) and the [GeoNode Archives](http://lists.osgeo.org/pipermail/geonode-devel/).

 ## Useful Links